 Main Eligibility for Permanent Resident Visa

-- Have held your AUD1.5million designated investment for at least 4 years
+- Have held your AUD1.5million investments for at least 4 years

 Did you Know this for 188B?

 - 188B Investor eligible investments can include stocks and bonds, managed funds, and real estates

 - Your family home is for personal use, therefore, cannot be considered an eligible investment.
 It can, however, be considered for your assets owned

 188B Investor Additional Information

 |Stay||Up to 5 years with pathway to Business Innovation and Investment (Permanent) visa subclass 888 which is a permanent visa|